By Chris Maher

 In the morning, we staggered from the tent to see the West Australians already de-camped, breakfasted and moving out.
 In the light of day, we could see where we’d made mistakes with the tent, and quickly sorted it out.
 But with the off-key pub voices still ringing in our ears, we were determined to move quickly to Bellingen and hear some real music.

 As we approached the town, it was already clear something special was underway.
-We joined hundreds of people of all ages streaming towards the showground, where musicians from around the world gathered in a vibrant celebration, infused with a peaceful new age ambience.
+We joined hundreds of people of all ages streaming towards the showground, where musicians from around the world gathered in a vibrant celebration, infused with a peaceful new age ambiance.

 The atmosphere was best summed up by headliner Bob Brozman: “This is not a concert,” he said.
 “It’s just friends having a good time.”

 Virtuoso slide, blues and folk guitarist Brozman was one of the drawcards for us, and we were spellbound as teased a thousand sounds from his amazing range of guitars.
 His most impressive instrument was a hybrid sitar/guitar with a staggering 22 strings, which he seemed to turn into an entire orchestra.

 There were many other musical highlights, including the beautiful Noriko Tadano who made the shamisen (traditional Japanese banjo) perform tricks you’d better expect from Jimmy Page.
 Accompanied by husband Toshi Sakamoto on the Japanese waidako drums, she managed to express tender emotions with soaring vocals, thrilling riffs and muscular rhythms.
 At one stage, Tadano put down the shimasen and joined Sakamoto on the drums – making for a heart-stopping experience.